 The competencies as outlined in this process are those that are expected of a therapist who has been working for one full year.
-If the provisional member is returning

-The Irish Association of Speech + Language Therapists RETURN TO FULL MEMBERSHIP GUIDELINES 2023 to practice at an employment grade higher than that level, it is advised a plan for further development is devised in conjunction with the SLT manager.
-This is to ensure the therapist receives the appropriate support is continuing to develop their skills as required.
-A copy of this plan should be submitted to the IASLT office.
+If the provisional member is returning to practice at an employment grade higher than that level, it is advised an additional plan for further development is devised in conjunction with the SLT manager.
+This is to ensure the therapist receives the appropriate support and continues to develop their skills as required.
+This will require careful consideration between the SLT manager and the provisional member.
+It is advised that they develop a development plan specific to the role, the provisional member's previous clinical experience and length of time away from clinical practice.
+This plan should be documented and submitted to IASLT office.
+This plan does not replace the required Professional and Competency evaluation as outlined above but is an additional requirement.

-4.4 Role of the Employer
+4.4 Role of Employer

-It is the responsibility of the supervisor and line manager to discuss professional indemnity or insurance implications with their employer while supporting the provisional member to return to full membership.
+It is the responsibility of the speech and language therapy supervisor and manager to discuss professional indemnity or insurance implications with their employer while supporting the provisional member to return to full membership.